jahidulpabelislam/query/README.md

 ## Support

-If you found this library interesting or useful please do spread the word of this library: share on your social's, star on GitHub, etc.
+If you found this library interesting or useful please spread the word about this library: share on your socials, star on GitHub, etc.

-If you find any issues or have any feature requests, you can open an [issue](https://github.com/jahidulpabelislam/query/issues) or can email [me @ jahidulpabelislam.com](mailto:me@jahidulpabelislam.com) :smirk:.
+If you find any issues or have any feature requests, you can open an [issue](https://github.com/jahidulpabelislam/query/issues) or email [me @ jahidulpabelislam.com](mailto:me@jahidulpabelislam.com) :smirk:.

 ## Authors